cavalen/vlab-azure/README.md

 **Playbook 05: Deploy Services using AS3**\
 Deploy all the services from Playbook #2 as Virtual Servers.\
-Hackazon (8443) Virtual Server includes a WAF policy.
+- Hackazon (8443) Virtual Server includes a WAF policy.\
+- as3.json is referenced in this playbook, and is the input for our declarative API\

 **Playbook 06: Get Infrastructure Information**\
 The last playbook displays information relevant for the lab, and saves that information in a local file: **info.txt**